What are decodable books?

 At this stage, decodable text provided for reading practice would only include those letter-sounds and CVC patterns, such as “The rat bit the pig.
 The bad rat hid in the tin can.
 The pig bit the cat”.
 Words like ‘any’, or ‘water’ would not be included because they include other pronunciations of the letter <a> that have not been taught yet.
 This is usually followed by words that include digraphs (eg. <sh>, <ch>, <th>) and consonant blends, such as ‘trip’, ‘glad’, ‘camp’, and some common suffixes (<-s>, <-es>, <-ing>, <-ed>).
 The consonant blends are often very challenging for students with dyslexia and require lots of reading practice which decodable books can offer.

-It is important that the decodable text closely matches the sequence of instruction in letter-sounds, morphemes, phonetically irregular words, syllable types and spelling patterns that are taught throughout a structured literacy program.
+It is important that the decodable text closely matches the sequence of instruction in letter-sounds, morphemes, phonetically irregular words, syllable types and spelling patterns that are taught throughout a structured literacy program, especially for struggling readers.

 Decodable text is quite different from ‘leveled readers’ which are used by many reading programs.
 With leveled readers, children are taught to rely on cues in the text or accompanying pictures to guess unknown words, and/or memorise a list of the most common words found in print.
 Often predictable and repetitive sentences are used to help students guess the correct words (e.g. “I get my ruler.
 I get my pencils.
 I get my shoes.
 I get my sweater.
 I go to school.”).
 Many words in early leveled readers require advanced decoding skills.
 For example, to successfully decode the word “pencil” a child needs to know that the letter <c> represents the /s/ sound when it comes before the letters <e>, <i> or <y>.
 And in the word ‘school’, the <ch> grapheme represents /k/.